ZK Verification of the State Transition Function

 Reading L1 state

 For certain operations within the state transition function, it is necessary to read variables from the L1 state, such as gas and blob fee data.
 While a sequencer can directly query an L1 node for this data for preconfirmations, verifying the STF in ZK requires a root of trust for the L1 state which commits to the desired data.
-We use the beacon block root as this root of trust, as it commits to all L1 state back to the Capella hard fork.
+We use the blockhash as this root of trust, as it commits to all historical L1 state.

 Open-Source Dependencies